 Just about everyone that books a cruise is offered some kind of bonus, a tactic for nabbing bargain-hunting types.
 Unlimited drinks are the popular choice, but with mandatory gratuity on that package topping $400 (more than we’d ever spend on drinks) we passed on that option and picked a meal package instead.
 This gave us access to our choice of the upscale (i.e. expensive) onboard restaurants.

 Teppanyaki tasted fine but the presentation came across as more than a little dated and culturally insensitive.
 The French- and Italian-style lounges were so boring as to be utterly forgettable.
-Moderno Churrascaria was the only true upgrade.
+Moderno Churrascaria was the only real winner.
 Servers walked around with a rotating selection of meat skewers, carving off portions on demand.
 The quality rivaled even a terrestrial restaurant (high praise, we know).
 We actually ate there two times, the second as invited guests of the same ship’s security officer who gave us a ride back to Stanley.
 Apparently he took notice of our hiking moxie.
 Great guy!

 One of the main ways ships make money is by selling alcohol at outrageously inflated prices, some going as far as banning all outside beverages to ensure a captive audience.
 Cruise-focused web forums are chock full of advice about smuggling booze on board to circumvent these bans.
 We took a simpler tack to save money – we mostly just did without.
 However, we did take advantage of the one “allowance” in the fine print: bottles of wine can be brought on board, for a fee.